StevenGeller/goose-bitcoin-hackathon-playbooks/PLAYBOOKS/03-AI-Driven-Wallet-Assistant/README.md

 *   **User Guidance**: Help users understand what commands are supported.
 *   **Error Handling**: Robustly handle errors from NLU, API calls, etc.

-This project allows for a lot of creativity in how AI can make cryptocurrency interactions more seamless and accessible.
+This project allows for a lot of creativity in how AI can make bitcoin interactions more seamless and accessible.